-Please be careful in the words and phrases that you choose when communicating with others.
-Be kind to others.
+Be conscious of the words and phrases that you choose when communicating with others.
+Be kind.
 Do not insult or put down others.
-Remember that sexist, racist, and other exclusionary jokes can be offensive to those around you.
+Sexist, racist, and other exclusionary phrases are offensive to those around you.
 If you think your conversation is making another community member uncomfortable, try to make amends and move forward.
-Avoid using colloquialisms or words and phrases that may have subjective connotations, especially for non-native speakers.
+Avoid using colloquialisms or words and phrases that may have subjective connotations.
+Be aware that your first language may not be the first language of who you are communicating with.

 The HashiCorp community convenes in many virtual spaces.
-Events that take place in public spaces, such as conferences and meet-up groups, will generally have their own code of conduct.
+Events that take place in public spaces, such as conferences and Meetups, will generally have their own code of conduct.
 In those cases, the guidelines for a specific event should be followed.
+Note that this documentation serves as the code of conduct for all HashiCorp User Groups too.

 The following list is not exhaustive: